cukapd/wjt/_posts/2021-01-16-run-os-linux-windows-from-browser-linuxzoo.md

 • Run any of major OS right from your mobile or pc browser

-• All major connection types supported - ssh, vnc.
+• All major connection types supported - ssh, vnc

 {: .box-error}
 • Cons: